Tereius/conan-azure-templates/README.md

 ### Azure pipeline using Docker Images

-In contrast to the Microsoft-hosted VM images you may want to build the conan package in a Docker Container
+In contrast to the Microsoft-hosted VM images you may want to build the conan package in a Docker Container.